- Consequences and Behaviorism

 Stop treating your child as a lab animal!
 They have feelings and thoughts like all people.

-Imagine, if someone punishes you on a daily basis to bend you to their will, do you think you will gladly accept and comply all the time?
+Do you think you will gladly accept and comply all the time?

 Teach them how to think